About Us

 Breastfeeding Peer Counseling Program

-WIC also provides a Breastfeeding Peer Counseling Program to help new mothers adjust to obstacles around breastfeeding.
+WIC provides a Breastfeeding Peer Counseling Program to help new mothers adjust to obstacles around breastfeeding.
 The program has trained Peer Counselors on staff who are local WIC mothers who have breastfed their own babies.

 Peer Counselors receive specialized training to help with:

-Site Locations:
+Site Locations

 Twin Falls Clinic